kchambers245/kchambers245.github.io/_posts/2014-03-26-project-2-progress.md

+---
+published: false
+---

-## January 28, 2014 - Project 1 Process
+## March 26, 2014 - Project 2 Process

-### This past week I've been doing a lot of research and hunting down of interviewees that I felt fit my intended demographic.
-That took more time that originally intended, unfortunately, but I did gather a lot of information I did not necessarily expect.

-### After my initial research, I started looking into websites that would be my competitors based off the information I collected from my interviews.
-I looked into Read Mill, which is an application that allows you to read e-books on your phone.
-I found the app particularly engaging, so I may have spent a lot more time on it than I actually wanted...
+###This past week was spring break, and thus I did not do much that was particularly prouctive, however, now that I'm back, I'm also back to working on web design.

+###This week I looked into how I would begin to code my webste for project 2.
+In theory, it should be relatively simple to get he basica layout of the website coded--it's just one page and a modal popup.

+###Let's see how this goes...